A bill to amend title 18, United States Code, to protect youth from exploitation by adults using the Internet, and for other purposes.

 Length: 7 pages

-This bill was introduced on February 13, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 13, 2009, in a previous session of Congress, but it did not receive a vote.

 Feb 13, 2009